fdebrus/hayward-ha/README.md

 # Hayward AquaRite integration for Home Assistant
-Dagen / Vistapool / Sugarvalley / Poolwatch
+Dagen / Vistapool / Sugarvalley / Poolwatch / Kripsol

 ## Requirements
 - An Hayward AquaRite with wifi module connected to the internet.